How Much Should You Tip a Handyman?

 1. When Your Handyman Is the Owner Of The Business

 Many repair companies are local, family-run operations.
-As a result, there’s a very high chance that your handyman is the owner of the business.
+As a result, there’s a high chance that your handyman is the owner of the business.
 In most industries, including the repair industry, tipping the owner is often frowned upon since the owner is viewed as your equal.
-The thought process is that since they own their own business, they do not need to be tipped.
+The thought process is that they do not need to be tipped since they own their own business.

-With that being said, you may find yourself completely pleased by the business owner’s performance, causing you to want to tip them, even though they are the owner.
-If this is the case, there are some alternatives to tipping that will mean much more to the owner than extra cash.
+However, you may be pleased by the business owner’s performance and want to tip them, even though they are the owner.
+If that is the case, there are some alternatives to tipping that will mean much more to the owner than extra cash.

 Here are some ways to show your gratitude to a business owner without using money: